PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Abstract

 \section{Abstract}

-Dynamic memory allocation is essential in modern programming but remains under-supported in current PIM devices.
-In this work, we first conduct a design space exploration of PIM memory allocators, examining optimal metadata placement and management strategies.
-Building on these insights, we propose \pimmalloc, a fast and scalable allocator for real PIM hardware, improving allocation performance by $66\times$.
-We further enhance this design with a lightweight, per-PIM core hardware cache for dynamic allocation, achieving an additional $31\%$ performance gain.
-Finally, we demonstrate the effectiveness of \pimmalloc using a dynamic graph update workload, achieving a $28\times$ throughput increase.
+The ability to dynamically allocate memory is fundamental in modern programming languages.
+However, this feature is not adequately supported in current general-purpose PIM devices.
+To identify key design principles that PIM must consider, we conduct a design space exploration of PIM memory allocators, examining various strategies for metadata placement and management of the allocator.
+Based on this exploration, we introduce \pimmalloc, a fast and scalable memory allocator for general-purpose PIM that operates on real PIM hardware, achieving a $66\times$ improvement in memory allocation performance.
+This design is further enhanced with a lightweight, per-PIM core hardware cache, specifically designed for dynamic memory allocation, achieving an additional $31\%$ performance improvement.
+Finally, we demonstrate the applicability of \pimmalloc by developing several representative PIM workloads, demonstrating its effectiveness in enhancing programmability.